You have done the work alone for too long.

 Each pattern is correctable.
 The correction begins with honest naming.

 You cannot scale yourself out of the need for these relationships.
-You can only postpone the recognition of the need.

-The architecture is permanent.
-The specific people in it change as you grow.
-As you advance, you may need a different coach with different standing or expertise.
-As the person you are coaching develops, the coaching relationship may evolve into peer status.
+As you advance, you may need a different coach.
+As the person you are coaching develops, the relationship may evolve into peer status.
 The annual review of the architecture is part of keeping it alive.

 The work is to build the architecture deliberately, with the right people in the right roles, at the right cadence, with the right structural commitments.